1int/LicenseViewController/readme.md

     "license.reject" = "Aleneminen";

-Also, if you don't want to edit the license.md file, you can set the licenseText property of LicenseViewController directly.
+Also, if you don't want to edit the license.md file, you can set licenseText property of LicenseViewController directly.

 Demo project included.
 Enjoy.